lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 > - Kinesis Data Streams: Provide real-time analyzing, but required provisioning shards
 > - SQS: Use with Lambda (and its Event Sourcing) provides a cost-efficient solution

-> Asynchronous process, cost-effective (alternative to Kinesis Streams)
+> Asynchronous process, cost-effective (alternative to Kinesis Data Streams)
 >
 > SQS + Lambda